johnpooch/diplomacy/CONTRIBUTING.md

 ## Contributing

 Thank you so much for considering contribution towards this project.
-We welcome contributors at experience level.
+We welcome contributors at any experience level.
 Our only requirement is that contributors are enthusiastic and kind towards other contributors - leave the back stabbing and treachery on the board!

 ### Adding issues